Grants

 Breakout Boxes

-Learners are given a box locked with different combination locks (shapes, colors, letters, directions, numbers).
-Using clues provided by the facilitator, learners must solve physical and online puzzles, riddles, and mysteries to unlock the box within a certain time.
+Breakout boxes, inspired by the popular “Escape the Room” activities, offer a fun and engaging way to bring gaming into the classroom.
+In these activities, learners are presented with a box locked by various combination locks (shapes, colors, letters, numbers, or directions).
+Using clues provided by the facilitator, students must solve physical and online puzzles, riddles, and mysteries to unlock the box within a set time.
+To succeed, students need to think creatively, collaborate, communicate, and apply critical thinking skills.

-From the Breakout EDU website (https://platform.breakoutedu.com/), “Breakout EDU activities challenge students to analyze, synthesize, and apply knowledge in novel ways.
-They promote a “fail-forward” approach where students are encouraged to work through productive struggle.
-Students develop grit perseverance and learn to re-evaluate as they problem solve”.
+According to Breakout EDU , “Breakout EDU activities challenge students to analyze, synthesize, and apply knowledge in novel ways.
+They promote a ‘fail-forward’ approach, encouraging students to work through productive struggle.
+As a result, students develop perseverance, grit, and the ability to re-evaluate as they problem-solve.”

-Game scenarios can be used to teach core academic subjects such as match, science, history, and language arts and are aligned with common core state standards.
+These activities can be used to teach core academic subjects such as math, science, history, and language arts while aligning with Common Core State Standards.

-Remarks from a 5th grade teacher, “I like the ability to collaborate with our librarian/media specialist to reinforce state standards with a hands-on activity that encourages collaboration, creativity, communication, critical thinking, responsibility, and resiliency.
-These activities also serve to act as both 1) support for lagging skills and 2) enrichment for learners who have already shown proficiency at said current standards.
-As an additional plus, the kids just like them!
+“I love collaborating with our librarian/media specialist to reinforce state standards through a hands-on activity that promotes collaboration, creativity, communication, critical thinking, responsibility, and resilience.
+These activities also support students who are lagging in certain skills while providing enrichment for learners who are already proficient.
+And, as an added bonus, the kids really enjoy them!”

-The pictures are from a Fifth-Grade class of Nathan Cariveau.
-The Librarian who submitted the mini grant proposal is Heidi Gieser.
-The students are working on a problem top help a friend plan her birthday party using math.
+The pictures here are from a fifth-grade class taught by Nathan Cariveau.
+The librarian who submitted the mini-grant proposal is Heidi Gieser.
+The students worked on solving a problem to help a friend plan her birthday party using math.